 With e-commerce, you need to pick keywords you know you can compete on and must thus act with a higher level of precision.
 Let’s explore how you can build your e-commerce site around keywords:

 Here, you mostly want to go long-tail—and especially so when you’re just starting out.
 That’s because long-tail keywords have higher conversion rates.

 Searchers have a rock-solid idea of what they’re looking for, and the more words they enter, the closer they are to buying.
 Therefore, your product pages must be perfectly optimized for those keywords.

 Amazon’s “autosuggest” is a great tool to find keyword ideas.
 Conversely, Google’s Keyword Planner is less ideal (although it works) since everyone else out there uses it: keeping competition high.
 Dozens of keyword research tools are also at your disposal, including Ubersuggest.

-Like all other websites, your e-commerce site should follow the “3-click rule.”
-That simply means users can get to your product pages in just 3 clicks…or less.
+Like all other websites, your e-commerce site should follow the “3-click rule”: meaning users can find your product pages in just three clicks…or fewer!
 The best structure is:

 Not only does this make it easy for visitors to find what they want (now a key component of SEO), but it also keeps SEO more concentrated on these various pages: meaning you’ll rank higher in search and also win more sales.

 Every website URL should mention the primary keyword, which is another signal telling Google what your page is about.